Thames Valley Berkshire Smart City Cluster Project

 Specifically, the project will:

-- deliver an IoT communications system across the urban areas in the region with good coverage into rural areas.
-This is based on LoRa a Low Powered Wide Area Network (LPWAN) and we are also facilitating the commercial roll out of SigFOX.
-These communications systems are ideal for the development and deployment of low cost IoT sensors and have a long range and good coverage in urban areas.
+- deliver an IoT communications system across the urban areas in the region with good coverage into rural areas, this is based on LoRa a Low Powered Wide Area Network (LPWAN).
+The communication system is ideal for the development and deployment of low cost IoT sensors and has a long range and good coverage in urban areas.

 - define the real-world challenges that we want smart city solutions to be developed to address.
-The project has run a series of workshops for the local authorities to define the challenges which will complete in the autumn and are anticipated to be around areas such as transport, energy, assisted living and the environment.
+The project has run a series of workshops for the local authorities to define the challenges and these were around areas such as transport, energy, assisted living and the environment.

 Successful solutions will not only address the specific challenges but will also have a strong business case and competition entrants will be expected to provide an element of co-funding of the project.